Larisa Zhadova: Biography

 Larisa Zhidova was born on August 13, 1927, in Tver into the family of the later Soviet Red Army general Alexei Zhidov.
-In 1942 her father changed his family name from Zhidov, which indicated Jewish origin, to Zhadov.
+In 1942, her father changed his family name from Zhidov, which indicated Jewish origin, to Zhadov.

 From 1945 to 1950, Zhadova studied at the department of art history of the philological faculty of the Lomonosov State University of Moscow.
 In 1950, she started the postgraduate course of the department of the history of foreign art at the same institution.
 In 1954, she defended her PhD-thesis on the topic "Development of realism in Czech painting of the XIX century".
 While studying at Moscow State University, Zhadova met the poet Semyon Gudzenko, who studied there, and they soon married.
 Due to the Jewish origin of his son-in-law, Aleksey Zhadov completely refused his daughter financial support.
 After the birth of their daughter Katya in 1951, the family's situation became completely disastrous.
 Suffering from war wounds and barely earning money as journalist, Gudzenko died in 1953, of a brain tumor.
 After two brain surgeries, anticipating his imminent death, Gudzenko instructed his closest friend, journalist Arkady Galinsky, to take care of his widow after his death.
 Galinsky subsequently arranged the liaison of Zhadova with the editor-in-chief of Literaturnaya Gazeta, Konstantin Simonov, whom she married in 1955.
 Simonov adopted Zhadova's daughter Katya, giving her his patronymic and surname, and in 1957 a second daughter, Sasha, was born.
-Simonov, who had separated from Valentina Serova for his liaison with Zhadova, brought their daughter Masha into the family.
+Simonov, who had separated from Valentina Serova due to his liaison with Zhadova, brought their daughter Masha into his family.

 Since 1954, Zhadova worked at Moscow State University, since 1958 at the Academy of Sciences of the Uzbek SSR.
 From 1960 she had a position at the Institute of Theory and History of Fine Arts (ITII) of the Academy of Arts of the USSR, from 1966 until the end of her life at the All-Union Scientific Research Institute of Technical Aesthetics (VNIITE), in the Central Educational and Experimental Studio of the Union of Artists of the USSR.

 Zhadova died on December 9, 1981, in Moscow, at the age of fifty-four.
 Her ashes were scattered by her daughters in Buinichskoe Pole near Mogilev in Belarus.